Administrative/Professional Distinguished Service Award winners named for 2020

 Koons has a continual desire to gain new skills and grow as a leader, both on campus and in the community.
 Due to this commitment Jenna was recently awarded the Division of Student Affair’s 2019 STAR Award for Outstanding A/P Staff Member and is currently a member of the Leadership McLean County Class of 2020.

 Rachel Caracci, Graduate School

-Caracci served on the A/P Council as the award committee chair for the last five years.
-While on the Council, she enjoyed understanding the issues on campus and discussing ways to revolve them.
+Caracci served on the A/P Council as the awards committee chair for the last five years.
+While on the Council, she enjoyed understanding the issues on campus and discussing ways to resolve them.
 Caracci received her bachelor’s degree in 2006 and master’s in 2013 from Illinois State’s College of Business.
-Caracci and her husband Joe met at Illinois State.
+Caracci and her husband, Joe, met at Illinois State.
 In her spare time, Caracci is busy chasing around two beautiful girls, Emily and Julia, who are her pride and joy.